-This is the Website of the Bates Association for Vision Education.
-The purpose of these pages is to inform you about vision improvement.
+Welcome to Seeing.org - the premier site for learning about the Bates Method of Vision Education.
+The purpose of these pages is to inform you about natural vision, vision improvement and your alternatives when wanting to care for your eyes.

-In addition we teach people how to increase their chances of healing in cases of degenerative eye disease.
+Learn how to improve your eyesight without lenses or surgery and learn how to increase your chances of healing in cases of degenerative eye disease.

 Teacher Training New Dates - College of Vision Education